 Did you know that the desert is full of skeletons?
-Not the spooky kind, but another type of skeleton….those of
+Not the spooky kind, but another type of skeleton….the cactus skeleton!

 Now the beautiful, saguaro cactus has a skeleton that is actually highly prized.

-As it nears the end of its life, it begins to decay…
+As it nears the end of its life, the Saguaro cactus begins to decay.